 Forests and Vistas of Doi Suthep National Park

-Our guide and driver will meet you at the hotel for your Doi Suthep trekking.
+Our guide and driver will meet you at the hotel for your Doi Suthep trekking which we have labeled “Forests and Vistas of Doi Suthep National Park”.
 Drive to Suthep Mountain.
 First we will visit Wat Prathat Doi Suthep, arguably the most famous temple of Chiang Mai, before the crowds arrive.
 Walk up the 300 steps up to the temple from where you have a majestic view over Chiang Mai.
 We continue to Doi Pui Village, a Hmong community, close to top of Doi Pui (Doi means mountain in Northern Thai language).

 Your guide will tell you about the turbulent history of this community.
 In the past the village was involved in opium cultivation.
 Nowadays the village is a major tourist attraction on Doi Suthep.
 We walk around the village before we meet our local Hmong guide who will accompany us on our hike to the Hmong village Ban Mae Sa Mai in the Mae Sa Valley.